krisk0/nginx_memory_test/README.rst

 Well let us say that this repository contains
   a) a simple nginx module that serves http/https requests;
-  b) scripts necessary to compile, install and run it in /tmp/memory.test.nginx.
+  b) scripts necessary to compile, install and run it in ``/tmp/memory.test.nginx``.

 File ``configure_make_install.sh`` compiles, install and prepares directories.
-File ``loop.sh`` repeatedly spams https requests and prints result together with memory usage estimation.
+File ``loop.sh`` repeatedly spams https requests and prints results together with memory usage estimation.

 Experiment showed that nginx worker process serving https requests dozen of time per second uses slightly more memory than bash process running the request loop.
 Wonderful!